nicoleshin/Final-Project/README.md

 These sliders allow you to adjust the HSV values of the current selected color.
 Changing the HSV silders will select a new color with the corresponding HSV values.
 Note that the color black cannot be affected by the hue or saturation sliders.
 ##### Layers
 Note that when a new layer is made, it is put below all existing layers.
 To reorder, rename, or delete a layer, press the "Edit Layers" button.
+##### Blend Modes
+The different blend modes determine how the current selected color is blended into the current layer.
+More information on all the different blend modes can be found [here](https://docs.oracle.com/javafx/2/api/javafx/scene/effect/BlendMode.html).
+##### Saving and Opening Files
+You can save your current project as a png.
+You can open any png jpg images.
+It will appear in a new layer that has the name of the file's path.
 ### Controls
 - Left-click-drag: draw with selected tool
 - Right-click: switches selected tool